Vincross/mind-sdk/README.md

 # MIND SDK

 ## XCompile
-A Docker container with everything needed to cross-compile C/C++ and Golang applications for the ARM architecture.
+A Docker container with everything needed to cross-compile C/C++ and Golang applications to the ARM architecture.

 ## MIND Command-line Interface
 Command-line Interface used for *Skill* development.